mookofe/laravel-support/readme.md

 ```

 ###Get latests rows grouped by fields
 Return a new collection with the latest rows grouped by the fields specified, in the order of the collection items.
-Imagine you have a **post** table with the followin fields (id, user_id, post\_category\_id).
+Imagine you have a **post** table with the following fields (id, user_id, post\_category\_id).

-This example allows you to get the lastest posts categories for the user.
+This example allows you to get the latest posts categories for the user.

 ```php
 	$collection = Post::all();